Cmatrix1/Pythonic_Dev-Posts/Designing Data Intensive Applications Book Summaries/Part-01.md

 ### Simplicity: managing complexity
 When complexity makes maintenance hard, budget and schedules are often overrun.
 There is a greater risk of introducing bugs.

-Making a system simpler means removing accidental complexity, as non inherent in the problem that the software solves (as seen by users).
+Making a system simpler means removing accidental complexity, as non-inherent in the problem that the software solves (as seen by users).

 One of the best tools we have for removing accidental complexity is abstraction that hides the implementation details behind clean and simple to understand APIs and facades.

 ### Evolvability: making change easy
-It’s extremely unlikely that your system’s requirements will remain unchanged for ever.
+It’s extremely unlikely that your system’s requirements will remain unchanged forever.
 They are much more likely to be in constant flux: you learn new facts, previously unanticipated use cases emerge, business priorities change, users request new features etc.

 In terms of organizational processes, Agile working patterns provide a framework for adapting to change.
 The Agile community has also developed technical tools and pat terns that are helpful when developing software in a frequently changing environment, such as test-driven development (TDD) and refactoring.